 Principal Investment Strategies.
-ADME, OSCV, and DUBS will provide at least 60 days' prior written notice to shareholders of a change in the applicable Fund's policy of investing at least 80% of its net assets (plus any borrowings for investment purposes) in the type of investments suggested by the Fund's name.
+DUBS will provide at least 60 days' prior written notice to shareholders of a change in the Fund's policy of investing at least 80% of its net assets (plus any borrowings for investment purposes) in the type of investments suggested by the Fund's name.